Master of Architecture: MArch 3

-This full seven-semester professional curriculum is for students holding baccalaureate degrees with majors in architecture and with majors other than architecture.
+This full six-semester professional curriculum is for students holding baccalaureate degrees with majors in architecture and with majors other than architecture.
 The program begins with a series of core studios and courses before students progress into the advanced studio sequence.
 This 105-credit program leads to a professionally accredited Master of Architecture degree.

 Students admitted to the MArch 3 program have the opportunity to waive the following courses:

 - Structures II (ARCH 448A)

 - Architectural History I: Antiquity to Baroque (ARCH 4280)